arwidcool/Solder-Plate/README.md

 - Custom PCB design tailored for efficient heat distribution.
 - User-friendly interface for easy operation.
 - usb programming
-- wifi via esp32-12f (with wifi version).
+- wifi via esp8266-12f module (with wifi version).
 - PlatformIO integration for streamlined development.
+- Based on Reflow Hotplate by DerSpatz with some improvements

 ## Getting Started